-A convocation ceremony is held each June at the College honouring those students who have successfully completed their course of study during the academic year.
+A convocation ceremony is held each June on the steps of the College honouring those students who have successfully completed their course of study during the academic year.
 Awards are presented and all graduates in attendance receive a distinctive memento certificate.
+This ceremony is followed by a reception for graduates and family as well as guests, staff, and faculty.
+Students who wish to attend the ceremony must register early March and pay the grad fee.
+Every year, over 1200 people attend this event that honours the academic achievements of our students.
 Students are notified by mail when the official government of Quebec diplomas are available for pick up at the college.

 Questions about graduation can be directed to Celine Bourgeois or David Persons in Student Services.